ContentSquare/contentsquare-android-sample/README.md

 ### Running the app

-* Clone this repo
+* Clone this repo.
-* You should be able to run the app
+* You should be able to run the app.
-* You should see logs from the SDK in the Logcat
+* You should see logs from the SDK by filtering the log with 'CSLIB' tag in the Logcat.

 ## 📚 Docs